-Mr. Michael Thomasma was new to Immaculate Heart of Mary for the 2015-2016 school year.
+We welcomed Mr. Michael Thomasma to Immaculate Heart of Mary in the 2015-2016 school year.
 He holds three degrees from Grand Valley State University.
 At GVSU he earned a Bachelor of Arts in Social Studies and English, a Master’s of Education degree in Curriculum and Instruction, and an Educational Specialist degree in Educational Leadership.
 Mr. Thomasma has been a teacher and administrator for 12 years.
 Michael is married to his wife, Erin, and they have three boys, Peter, Andrew, and Jack.
 In his free time, Mike enjoys playing with his boys, fishing, camping, and playing the bagpipes.
 Additionally, Mike is an on-call firefighter for the city of Walker.

 Mrs. Brecken is the Administrative Assistant to the principal at Immaculate Heart of Mary School.
 She attended Ferris State College (yes, before it was a University) where she earned her Math Education degree, along with a minor in General Business.
 After college, and marrying her high-school sweetheart, she worked at Watkins, Ross – as pension underwriter.
 After spending much time volunteering at the Catholic Information Center in various capacities, she was offered a full-time position there.
 Mrs. Brecken has always loved school, even playing school as soon as she was released for summer break during her childhood.
 Therefore, when the Administrative Assistant position was available at I.H.M., she knew it was right where she belonged.
 Lori and her husband Don (who is now a professor at Ferris State University) enjoy boating, walking, cooking, and spending time spoiling their nieces and nephews.